RobMarshall13/The-Band-Project/README.md

 and everything has been found to be working fine although the audio controls do lose there styling in the firefox browser.
 I am of the understanding this could be rectified with javascript.

 Mobile responsivess has been tested with the Google Chrome developer tools.
+And the code has been tested with the "W3C Markup Validation Service".